When we consider what differentiates a child from an adult, growth, resilience and low exposure to germs come to mind.

 Well, there’s a bit more to it than that.

-Water is not only essential to all life, it is needed in relatively large quantities daily by your child.
+Water is not only essential to all life, but it is also needed in relatively large quantities daily by your child.
 In fact, should a child develop vomiting or diarrhoea, she can dehydrate in a matter of hours and actually die if this is allowed to go unchecked for over a day.

 But it doesn’t stop there.
 Water is traditionally a great source of nutritious minerals.
 Consider Europe, with its average of 5 feet (about 1.5 metres) of micronutrient-rich topsoil.
 Rainwater works its way down through the soil, glaciers melt through the limestone caves and the spring-waters join to make a mineral-rich river system.
 And that’s what they drink.

-Contrast that to Australia’s water supply, where we have an average of a few centimetres depth of a soil largely leached of its micronutrients over the eons of time.
+Contrast that to Australia’s water supply, where we have an average of a few centimetres depth of soil largely leached of its micronutrients over the eons of time.

 Add the fact that our dam systems have been enlarged to cater for growing cities and we are drinking mineral-depleted water, leaving young bodies starving of vital nutrition which water used to give them.